Last Updated on 23.11.23 by Gorvins

 Nuisance neighbours are usually associated with loud parties and overflowing rubbish bins.
 But even if you think you’re a law-abiding citizen, you could be breaking the law when it comes to the people next door.

 For example, it’s important not to throw trimmings from an overhanging tree back into a neighbour’s garden without seeking their consent first.
 This could be deemed to be fly tipping.
 You also need consent before attaching a washing line, garden hose or plants to a neighbour’s wall.
-And using a neighbour’s unsecure Wi-Fi connection without their knowledge – known as ‘piggybacking’ – could lead to criminal charges under the Computer Misuse Act 1990 / the Communications Act 2003
+Using a neighbour’s unsecured Wi-Fi connection without their knowledge – known as ‘piggybacking’ – could lead to criminal charges under the Computer Misuse Act 1990 / the Communications Act 2003

 Danielle adds: “It’s astonishing how careful you need to be in consideration of your neighbours.
 What may seem like an innocuous action may actually be illegal and many people will not realise this.”

-- Bubbling hot tubs which are relaxing for you may not be for you neighbour and could constitute a nuisance due to noise.
+- Bubbling hot tubs which are relaxing for you may not be for your neighbour and could constitute a nuisance due to noise.

 - Only cut back tree branches to the extent that they overhang your land.
 Cutting back into your neighbour’s property is illegal.
 If the tree has a preservation order you cannot cut any branches.